danieljf24/dual_encoding/README.md

 tar zxf word2vec.tar.gz
 ```

+TRECVID experiment data can be downloaded from [here](https://github.com/li-xirong/avs)

 ## Getting started
 Run the following script to train and evaluate `Dual Encoding` network on MSR-VTT.